Improving Autoencoder Training Performance for Hyperspectral Unmixing with Network Reinitialisation: Conclusions

 \section{Conclusions}

-Parameter optimisation is crucial for effectiveness of a machine learning model.
-Typically, optimisation is performed by evaluation of models trained with different parameter values on some validation set.
-This approach assumes that the training processes are stable and produce convergent results.
-In the case of random appearance of undertrained models there is a significant risk of bias in optimised parameter values.
+Evaluation of models trained with different hyperparameter values assumes that the training processes are stable.
+In the case of random appearance of undertrained models there is a significant risk of bias in optimised hyperparameter values.

 We have explored this phenomenon for the case of HU using autoencoders.
-We have observed cases of the vanishing gradient in first AE layers and confirmed that weight initialisation has a crucial impact on final AE performance.
+We have observed cases of the vanishing gradient in first AE layers and confirmed that initialisation has a crucial impact on the final AE performance.
 A weak initialisation leads to high reconstruction or endmembers errors, despite proper values of hyperparameters selected e.g. by RayTune~\cite{liaw2018tune}.
 The problem was observed under a range of hyperparameter values, datasets, architectures, and initialisation methods.
 The phenomenon was confirmed by statistical verification, based on a large set of training experiments.
-Finally we have presented estimations of the number of training repeats to achieve confidence in results of the training.
-Our results are possibly applicable beyond the HU problem, into all domains where similar autoencoder architectures are used.
+Finally, we have presented three AE improvement methods based on a reinitialisation of all or some network weights.
+Our results are possibly applicable beyond the HU problem, into all domains where similar AE architectures are used.
+In the future, we would like to look into the impact of reinitialisation techniques on the performance of multilayer perceptrons in classification or regression tasks.